Universal Boundary-Modes Localization from Quantum Metric Length: Results

 Conversely, the geometrical length will manifest itself when $\xi_g > \xi_c$ and become the dominant length scale when $\xi_g \gg \xi_c > 0$.
 Examining the two terms in Eq.~(\ref{Eq_edge_states_wave_functions2}) in this regime, it is evident that in the long range, the boundary modes are ultimately governed by $\xi_g$.
 However, over the first few sites near the boundary, the conventional decay may dominate, and soon transitions to a slower exponential decay dictated by $\xi_g$.
 The conventional length $\xi_c$ determines how quickly this transition occurs: a large $\xi_c$ delays the transition, as shown in Fig.~\ref{Fig_Lieb_QWZ_OBC_spectrum_wavefunc_QSQM}(d).
-When $\xi_c \rightarrow 0$, the TBM only follow the geometrical behavior.
+When $\xi_c \rightarrow 0$, the TBMs only follow the geometrical behavior.

-To verify the universal bound from QML in Eq.~(\ref{Eq_inequality_LocalizationFunc_ge_nonAbelian_QM}), we compute the \(x\)-OBC spread function $\Omega_{x, k_y}$ of the in-gap modes near the $\Gamma$-channel ($\tilde{\bm{k}}=0$), where the conventional length is negligible.
-The ratio $\Omega_{x,k_y}/a\xi_{x,k_y}$, presented in Fig.~\ref{Fig_Lieb_QWZ_OBC_spectrum_wavefunc_QSQM}(h), clearly demonstrates that the QML sets a lower bound on the spread of flat-band TBM, with tighter saturation for larger $\delta$.
+To verify the universal bound from the QML in Eq.~(\ref{Eq_inequality_LocalizationFunc_ge_nonAbelian_QM}), we compute the \(x\)-OBC spread function $\Omega_{x, k_y}$ of the in-gap modes near the $\Gamma$-channel ($\tilde{\bm{k}}=0$), where the conventional length is negligible.
+The ratio $\Omega_{x,k_y}/a\xi_{QM,x,k_y}$, presented in Fig.~\ref{Fig_Lieb_QWZ_OBC_spectrum_wavefunc_QSQM}(h), clearly demonstrates that the QML sets a lower bound on the spread of flat-band TBMs, with tighter saturation for larger $\delta$.
 The underlying reason can be traced back to Eq.~\eqref{Eq_inequality_LocalizationFunc_ge_nonAbelian_QM}, where the dropped terms during inequality scaling diminish in the trivial quantum geometry limit (small quantum metric).
-Meanwhile, it is evident from Fig.~\ref{Fig_Lieb_QWZ_lattice_band_QM}(e) that the QML yields a smaller value for larger $\delta$, leading to a tighter bounds.
-Particularly, in the trivial atomic limit (vanishing QML), the left- and right- hand sides in Eq.~\eqref{Eq_inequality_LocalizationFunc_ge_nonAbelian_QM} both approach zero, concealing the geometric behavior.
+Meanwhile, it is evident from Fig.~\ref{Fig_Lieb_QWZ_lattice_band_QM}(e) that the QML yields a smaller value for larger $\delta$, leading to a tighter bound.
+In particular, in the trivial atomic limit (vanishing QML), the left and right sides of Eq.~\eqref{Eq_inequality_LocalizationFunc_ge_nonAbelian_QM} both approach zero, concealing the geometric behavior.